aha-project/aha-project.github.io/_posts/2019-10-23-AHA-CaseStudy1.md

 tags: AHA-GUI CaseStudy
 ---

 Test.
-This document is a work in progress and is expected to be complete by Midnight tonight.
+This document is a work in progress and is expected to be completed soon™.
 Please ignore for now.